heroku/cowboyku/CONTRIBUTING.md

 Source editing
 --------------

-The following rules MUST be followed:
+The following rules established in the original Cowboy project MUST be followed:
  *  Indentation uses horizontal tabs (1 tab = 4 columns)
  *  Do NOT align code; only indentation is allowed
  *  Lines MUST NOT span more than 80 columns